cspablocortez/LittleAlchemy/README.md

 The new files are as follows:

-1. `UIManager.cs` - a file to be attached to the `Canvas` element to diable all buttons at the start of the game.
+1. `UIManager.cs` - a file to be attached to the `Canvas` element to disable all buttons at the start of the game.

 2. `CollisionScript.cs` - in this demo of the collision, you will see the call